Chicago Nature Glossary

 green glow: Mike’s term for when leaves burn a bright green as sunlight beams through the translucent foliage.

 inflorescence: a group or cluster of flowers arranged on a stem.
+A flowerhead.

 invasive species: any native or nonnative plant or animal species that moves into a habitat with adverse effect.